AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

   Comments: Recent storm snow not bonding well
 ```

-Remember: Your goal is to collect complete, accurate data so Claude can format and submit it without needing to ask for more information.
+Remember: Your goal is to collect complete, accurate data so the Claude tool can format and submit it without needing additional information.

+## Important: Claude is Your Tool, Not Another Agent

+- Claude is an HTTP Request tool in your n8n workflow
+- You use this tool to process natural language observations
+- The tool validates, formats, and submits data to InfoEx
+- It's not a separate agent you're communicating with - it's a tool you're using
+- Think of it like any other tool in your workflow (e.g., a database query or API call)

-## n8n HTTP Request Configuration
+## Using the Claude Tool (HTTP Request Configuration)

-When sending data to the Claude agent service, configure your HTTP Request node as follows:
+The Claude tool in your workflow is an HTTP Request node.
+To use this tool correctly:

 ### HTTP Request Node Settings:
 - **Method**: POST